Simulation-based Inference of Reionization Parameters from 3D Tomographic 21 cm Light-cone Images -- II: Application of Solid Harmonic Wavelet Scattering Transform: The NDE setting and sample size

-The procedure for the power spectrum is as follows. \begin{itemize} \item [(1)] The power spectrum from pure signal with ${\bf k}_\perp = 0$ mode removed.
-We use 18,000 samples and the ensembles $(5)*4$. \item [(2)] The power spectrum from pure discrete boxes.
-For the first box, we use 32,596 samples and the ensembles $(6,7,8,9)*3$; for the third box, we use 34,044 samples and the ensembles $(5,6,7,8)*3$; and for the fifth box, we use 27,000 samples and the ensembles $(5,6,7,8)*2$. \item [(3)] The power spectrum from the signal with SKA noise.
-We use 27,000 samples and the ensembles $(5)*4$. \item [(4)] The power spectrum from the signal with SKA noise and residual foreground.
+The procedure for the power spectrum is as follows. \begin{itemize} \item [(1)] The power spectrum from pure signal with ${\bf k}_\perp = 0$ mode removed (see Section~\ref{sec:results_pure}).
+We use 18,000 samples and the ensembles $(5)*4$. \item [(2)] The power spectrum from pure discrete boxes (see Appendix~\ref{sec:single}).
+For the first box, we use 32,596 samples and the ensembles $(6,7,8,9)*3$; for the third box, we use 34,044 samples and the ensembles $(5,6,7,8)*3$; and for the fifth box, we use 27,000 samples and the ensembles $(5,6,7,8)*2$. \item [(3)] The power spectrum from the signal with SKA noise (see Section~\ref{sec:results_thermal}).
+We use 27,000 samples and the ensembles $(5)*4$. \item [(4)] The power spectrum from the signal with SKA noise and residual foreground (see Section~\ref{sec:results_thermal}).
 We use 36,000 samples and the ensembles $(20)*3$. \end{itemize}